Local area police reports for Killeen, Harker Heights, Copperas Cove and Lampasas

 Lampasas

-Disturbance was reported at 2:43 a.m.
-Saturday in the 1100 block of West 1st Street.
+Suspicious activity was reported at 4:16 a.m.
+Saturday in the 1500 block of South Key Avenue.

-Suspicious activity was reported at 9:34 a.m.
-Saturday in the 800 block of North Ridge Street.
+Harassment was reported at 6:22 a.m.
+Saturday in the 1500 block of South Key Avenue.

-Reckless driving was reported at 1:30 p.m.
-Saturday on West FM 580.
+Suspicious activity was reported at 3:11 p.m.
+Saturday in the 1200 block of Old Convent Road.

-Reckless driving was reported at 1:42 p.m.
-Saturday on East Central Texas Expressway.
+A reckless driver was reported at 6:37 p.m.
+Saturday on South US Highway 281.

-A disturbance was reported at 2:35 p.m.
-Saturday in the 1300 block of Sandstone Court.
+A disturbance was reported at 7:41 p.m.
+Saturday in the 700 block of West North Avenue.

-Suspicious activity was reported at 4:43 p.m.
-Saturday in the 800 block of North Ridge Street.
+Harassment was reported at 8:08 p.m.
+Saturday in the 1500 block of S Key Avenue.

 (0) comments